Kirtland Temple Suit: Judgment

 Publishing the ruling without mention that the case had been dismissed, Kelley strengthened public opinion that the RLDS Church was "the True and Lawful continuation of, and successor to the said original Church of Jesus Christ of Latter Day Saints, organized in 1830, and is entitled in law to all its rights and property."
 Furthermore, the findings stated that the LDS Church was not the lawful successor to the original Latter Day Saint church because it "has materially and largely departed from the faith, doctrines, law, ordinances and usages of the said original Church of Jesus Christ of Latter Day Saints".
 The findings specifically cited certain beliefs held by members of the LDS Church, including the doctrines of celestial marriage and plural marriage as well as the so-called Adam-God doctrine, as being "contrary to the laws and constitution of said original Church".

 While their attempt to clear the title was ultimately dismissed, the RLDS Church began maintaining the temple on the basis of the court's opinion that it was the lawful successor of the original church.
 Although the 1880 case had no legal bearing, the church secured clear title to the temple through adverse possession by 1901.
 In dire need of repair from the late-nineteenth to mid-twentieth centuries, without a restoration of the building as undertaken by RLDS Church caretakers it is unlikely the building would be standing today.
-The RLDS Church, which was renamed Community of Christ in 2001, remains the owner of the Kirtland Temple.
+The RLDS Church, which was renamed Community of Christ in 2001, remained the owner of the Kirtland Temple until 2024, when the LDS Church bought the Kirtland Temple, along with other historic sites in Nauvoo and various historic documents, for 192.5 million dollars.